 Value In The Technology Experience

-Think about the products and services you have used in the past several months.
+Think about the IT products and services you have used in the past several months.
 Netflix, Amazon, Office 365, and Zoom are just a few of the ones that may come to mind.
 You’ll probably notice that there is a strong correlation between demand for the product and the ease and convenience of the experience itself.

 For example, it’s incredibly valuable, especially during difficult times, to be able to go on Amazon or Instacart, pick out your groceries, and have them show up at your door very quickly.
 Even before the pandemic made grocery shopping online more popular, consumers embraced conveniences like self service checkout, mobile phone payments, and other things that made the buying experience easier, even if the products and services themselves didn’t save money or provide a better consumable product.